alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "La autenticación usa SIWA — Sign-In With Alastria, basado en el estándar EIP-4361.
 No hay usuario ni contraseña.
 La identidad es la propia wallet.
 El backend valida la firma y establece una cookie JWT HttpOnly — completamente segura frente a XSS."
+>
+**Narration**:
+> ‘Authentication uses SIWA — Sign-In With Alastria, based on the EIP-4361 standard.
+There is no username or password.
+The identity is the wallet itself.
+The backend validates the signature and sets an HttpOnly JWT cookie — which is completely secure against XSS.’

 ---